Sparse Spatial Transformers for Few-Shot Learning: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item[1)] We propose a novel \emph{sparse spatial transformers} for few-shot learning, which can select task-relevant patches and generate a task-specific prototype. \item[2)] We propose a \emph{patch matching module} to get similarity between query images and task-specific prototypes.
-Experiments prove that it is more suitable for image patch-based feature representation than directly using the cosine similarity. \item[3)]We conduct extensive experiments on popular few-shot learning benchmarks and show that the proposed model achieving competitive results compared to other state-of-the-art methods. \end{itemize}
+\item[(2)] We propose a \emph{patch-matching module} to obtain similarity between query images and task-specific prototypes.
+Experiments prove that this approach is more suitable for image patch-based feature representation than directly using the cosine similarity.

+\item[(3)] We conduct extensive experiments on popular few-shot learning benchmarks and show that the proposed model achieves competitive results compared to other state-of-the-art methods. \end{itemize}